sainikhil3280/ML-Assignment-1/README.md

 # ML-Assignment-1
-Name: Sai Nikhil Reddy Vatti
+Name: Sai Nikhil Reddy Vatti <br />
 Student Id: 700743280
 ## Question 1
 sort() is used to sort the ages and the first element will be the min and last element will be of max in